venture-hacks/fintech-workshop/README.md

     example-bitcoin-data.json -- Some example data
     css/                      -- Holds all our stylesheets
         main.css               -- Our homepage's main styles
-        base.css               -- Styles that we've overriden from Bootstrap for the sake of this workshop. js/                       -- Holds all our javascript scripts main.js                -- Our homepage's main script
+        base.css               -- Styles that we've overriden from Bootstrap for the sake of this workshop and our theming. js/                       -- Holds all our javascript scripts main.js                -- Our homepage's main script
     img/                      -- Holds all image assets